Adaptive Conveying Defines Automated Sort Lines

 Adaptive conveying defines automated sort lines because the need for reconfigurable usage based on shift and time of year is not static.
 The ability to use and reuse common equipment across different sized facilities, along with the ability to adjust for peak periods, add and remove sort lanes, allows for growth and ease of expansion.

 Sortation is an optimal solution for separating products from in-feed conveyor lines to shipping lanes, palletizing operations, packing stations, and other fast-changing sortation applications.
 These systems are versatile and can sort a wide range of product sizes and weights to multiple divert lanes.
+Further, the use of Warehouse Magnetic Labels could also be beneficial not only for the sorting process, but also to keep track of inventory and ensure that everything is in place.

 The process of fulfilling an order can have many levels of automation which must adaptively address a broad range of conveyors and sortation technologies.
 From off-the-shelf solutions to engineer-to-order (ETO) fulfillment solutions, Alfacon Solutions brings extensive technologies by function.
 Alfacon can build sorting conveyors in many different orientations, depending on the layout requirements.
 The company also builds adaptive conveying sorting solutions for quality control inspection stations into other types of conveyors, if only a small section is needed, and a dedicated sorting conveyor is not feasible.